 - By creating a micro-niche that you can then dominate (example: Seventh Generation with organic/green laundry detergent)

-“Those are the two ways to win in this world,” David explained.
+“Those are the two ways to win in this world,” DC explained.
 “And disproportionate results go to the winners.”

 Examples of Hypergrowth Companies